demichie/elicipy/README.md

 1. At the end of the page click on "Generate token".
 1. Copy the newly generated token.
 1. On your computer, edit in the input file createWebformDict.py the fields datarepo (set to 'local_github') and fill the RepositoryData field (with the new github repository for the answers), the user filed and the github_token_field.
+1. If you want to send a confirmation email after the answers are submitted, in the file createWebformDict.py set confirmation_mail = True and add the following lines (fill with your email data).

+ SENDER_ADDRESS = ''

+ SENDER_NAME = ''

+ SENDER_PASSWORD = ''

+ SMTP_SERVER_ADDRESS = ''

+ PORT =

 1. Edit the file "ElicitationCase.py" with the elicitation folder name
 1. Start the webapp with: